 Proton-coupled folate transporter (PCFT, SLC46A1) is mainly located in the upper (acidic) part of the intestine, renal tubules, and also elsewhere in the body, also in several solid tumours.
 It can transport both reduced and oxidized folates.
 Because its activity is higher in low pH, it may be suitable target in tumours with acidic microenvironment (Hou et al., 2017).

 The high-affinity folate binding protein (FBP) exists in humans in four isoforms, folate receptors (FRα and FRβ, or FOLR1 and FOLR2) that are attached to the outer cell surface by glycosyl-phosphatidyl-inositol (GPI) link, and FRγ (FOLR3) that is a secretory protein, and expressed at much lower levels than FRα and FRβ.
 FRδ (Juno, FOLR4) does not bind folic acid or reduced folates.
 Folate receptors FRα and FRβ bind folate and its reduced forms, and are important in folate tissue uptake, and FRα especially in renal reabsorption.
 FRα and FRβ accumulate folates via endocytotic process.
 Conjugation of proteins and liposomes to folate does not necessarily prevent the receptor-mediated endocytosis, and this can be utilized in delivery of therapeutic macromolecules into cells (Leamon and Low, 1991).
 Reduced folate carrier does not transport folate conjugates (Leamon et al., 2002).
-FRα is normally expressed in secretory epithelial cells, and it, but not FRβ, is overexpressed on the basolateral surface of tumour cells.
+FRα is normally expressed in secretory epithelial cells, and it, but not FRβ, is overexpressed on the basolateral surface of tumour cells of epithelial origin.
 FRα is abundant in kidneys, lungs, and salivary and bronchial glands.
 FRβ is normally expressed in hematopoietic tissues (bone marrow, spleen, thymus), and also in some leukaemia cells.
-FRβ is the main transporter for methotrexate (MTX), next to the RFC1.
+FRβ is the main transporter for methotrexate, next to the RFC1.
 FRβ is expressed on activated macrophages at the site of inflammation, but its folate transport capacity is much less than that of the RFC1.
 FRγ is found in blood plasma and intracellularly in neutrophil granulocytes.